Rimmy50/LedOnOff/README.md

  "colors": [a, b, c, d, e...]
 }
 ```
 where a, b, c, d, e... are strings that consist of one hex color in form "#ABCDEF".
-Each element represents the color of the led at the index position of that string.
+Each element represents the color of the led at the index position of that element.

 #### setcolor
 `http://localhost:8080/setcolor` is a POST request, which requires you to send a json in the same format as the getcolor request.